 What is GDPR?

 The GDPR is the General Data Protection Regulation.
 In January 2012, the European Commission aimed to make plans for data protection reform.
 The primary agenda was to make Europe ‘fit for the digital age’.
 In 2016, the agreement set out four years before reached on what ought to be involved in this and how it will be imposed.
 The current framework of the EU applies to every organisation in all member-states and has implications for businesses and individuals across Europe.
 The vice-president for the Digital Single Market enunciated, “The digital future of Europe can only be built on trust.
-With solid common standards for data protection, people can be sure they are in control of their personal information”.
+With profound common standards for data protection, people make sure they have control over their personal information.”

 What GDPR actually is?